Keep your Mac awake.

 Pick a duration — or stay awake indefinitely.

-Settings window with toggles for activate on launch, allow screen to sleep, prevent device from locking, and deactivate on user switch.
+niacin settings window with toggles for activate on launch, allow screen to sleep, prevent device from locking, and deactivate on user switch.

 Settings — toggle behaviour to taste.